 The last privately-operated passenger train left Union Station on May 31, 1969, making Dallas the first major city in the United States to lose rail passenger service.
-While Amtrak began operating the majority of the nation’s intercity passenger trains in 1971, it did not begin serving Dallas until March of 1974, with the introduction of the Inter-American.
+While Amtrak began operating the majority of the nation’s intercity passenger trains in 1971, it did not start serving Dallas until March 1974, with the introduction of the Inter-American (St. Louis-Laredo).
 The Dallas Union Terminal Company was dissolved on March 13, 1974, and the station and yards were sold to the city of Dallas.

 Dallas Union Station was renovated in 1978 by Woodbine Development and included the construction of the Hyatt Regency Hotel and Reunion Tower as part of an urban redevelopment project.
 As part of the complex, the station’s concourse and overhead walkways were removed and the remaining tracks were made accessible by a tunnel with elevators and stairways.
 The walls of the climate-controlled tunnel are decorated with pictures of the history of the station and downtown Dallas, connecting the station with the hotel and tower.

-Today as an intermodal station, Union Station also hosts the Dallas Area Rapid Transit light rail and Trinity Railway Express commuter trains to Fort Worth, as well as connection with local transit bus lines.
+Today Union Station serves as an intermodal station, offering connections to the Dallas Area Rapid Transit light rail, Trinity Railway Express commuter trains and local bus lines.
 The light rail station opened on June 14, 1996.

 A utopian community of European artists and musicians settled nearby in 1855, called La Reunion.
 When that venture collapsed after two hard years, many of the artists moved to Dallas, where they established a cultural base that is still reflected in the neighborhoods of Deep Ellum and lower Greenville Avenue.
 The area where Union Station is located takes its name from this historical community.